snikproject/blog/_posts/2019-02-19-owlprofile.md

 ### Analysis

+#### 1. Reserved Vocabulary
-1. We have ontology URIs for each of the meta model and all the subontologies.
+We have ontology URIs for each of the meta model and all the subontologies.
 The central statment here is "IRIs from the reserved vocabulary MUST NOT be used as an ontology IRI or a version IRI of an OWL 2 DL ontology." which is no problem for us, because our ontology URIs are of the form http://www.snik.eu/{meta,ob,bb,ciox,...}.

 The reserved vocabulary is: